fleetdm/fleet/docs/Using Fleet/downgrading-fleet.md

 ## Back up your teams

 1. Run the `fleetctl get teams > teams.yml` command.
-Save the `teams.yml` file so that, if you choose to upgrade later, you can restore teams.
+Save the `teams.yml` file so you can restore your teams if you upgrade again later.
 2. Head to the **Settings > Teams** page in the Fleet UI.
 3. Delete all teams.
 This will move all hosts to the global level.